miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 1.64997491e-08     | Traffic signals    |

-For the fourth image ...
+For the fourth image, the model is relatively sure that this is a No Entry (probability of 0.999), and the image does contain a stop sign.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|